 - 1.1 This procedure sets out the steps employees need to take should they wish to request flexible working.
 It also outlines the process the school will follow in considering such requests and the grounds upon which a request may be refused.
-It is recommended that executive headteachers take advice from the school's HR or other professional adviser when dealing with flexible working requests. - 1.2 This procedure accords with education and employment legislation including the provisions relating to the statutory right to request flexible working in the Employment Rights Act 1996, Part 9 of the Children and Families Act 2014 (ss 131-133) and the Flexible Working Regulations 2014.
-It also takes into account the provisions of the ACAS Code of Practice "handling in a reasonable manner requests to work flexibly" and the related ACAS guidance (06/2014).
+It is recommended that headteachers take advice from the school's HR or other professional adviser when dealing with flexible working requests. - 1.2 This procedure accords with education and employment legislation including the provisions relating to the statutory right to request flexible working in the Employment Rights Act 1996 and Part 9 of the Children and Families Act 2014 (ss 131-133) as amended by the Employment Relations (Flexible Working Act 2023).
+Also as provided for in the Flexible Working Regulations 2014 as amended by the Flexible Working (Amendment) Regulations 2023.
+This procedure also takes into account the provisions of the revised ACAS Code of Practice on making and handling requests for flexible working (applicable from 6 April 2024) and the DfE non statutory guidance on flexible working in schools.

-2. Scope
+2. Scope and Definitions